ministryofjustice/security-guidance/policies/it-security-policy.md

 The MoJ Access Control Guide ensures that information and IT assets can be accessed by only authorised personnel and that each individual is accountable for their actions.

-The guide outlines the controls and processes designed to limit access based on a �need to know� basis and according to defined roles and responsibilities.
+The guide outlines the controls and processes designed to limit access based on a 'need to know' basis and according to defined roles and responsibilities.

 The MoJ Access Control Guide addresses the following areas: